J.E. Solinski

 Picture

-Though there are plenty of people don’t want the COVID-19 vaccination, the lines of cars, the overnight campouts, the crashed websites, and the jammed phone lines indicate that there are also plenty who do want it.
+Though there are plenty of people who don’t want the COVID-19 vaccination, the lines of cars, the overnight campouts, the crashed websites, and the jammed phone lines indicate that there are also plenty who do want it.

 Over a week ago, it was finally my mother’s turn to sign up for her vaccination, a super event at the local fairgrounds.
 We went to the website, put in her information, and looked at every possible day.
 All full.
 We waited a couple of hours to try again (in case someone had already cancelled), only to learn that we had to re-enter all her information again––for each day we wanted to check.
 Again, all full.